Satendra9984/figma_to_digiaJson/README.md

 # 🚀 Figma To Digia JsonComponents Parser

+## Task

+The main objective of this project is to convert html/css from figma design files to a digia project page ui.
+So used Figma, OpenAi(Custom Model for transformation) and dart parser.

 ## Overview

 This project implements a sophisticated parser designed to convert Figma JSON representations into a streamlined JSON format compatible with Digia Components.
-Leveraging dynamic programming techniques and adhering to SOLID principles, the parser recursively processes each element in the Figma JSON, optimizing and extracting valuable data.
+Leveraging OpenAi custom Models for converting html/css to flutter widget tree json dynamic programming techniques and adhering to SOLID principles for the parser recursively processes each element in the Figma JSON, optimizing and extracting valuable data.

 [https://drive.google.com/file/d/1EUW7UaYJkR8TxY1bVf7s-j83b9BtmOsw/view?usp=sharing]